Skip to main content

 Example Active Job tags

-• *.active_job events will shown in the event timeline for performance samples:
+• *.active_job events will be shown in the event timeline for performance samples:

 Example Event timeline